 Teatro Macedonio Alcalá

-Surrounded in gorgeous architecture like the churches and arched passageways, and often filled with events, music and other activities, the Zócalo (town square) is an obvious choice to visit and get your bearings in the city.
+Surrounded by Spanish colonial churches and arched passageways, and often filled with exciting events, the Plaza de la Constitución, also known as the Zócalo (town square), is an obvious choice to visit and get your bearings in the city.

 Where to eat